openedx-unsupported/devstack/README.rst

    .. code:: sh

-       make dev.clone  # or, `make dev.clone.ssh` if you have SSH keys set up.
+       make dev.clone  # or, `make dev.clone.https` if you don't have SSH keys set up.

    You may customize where the local repositories are found by setting the DEVSTACK\_WORKSPACE environment variable.